 You must be 21 or over (if you’re human) or at least four months old (if you’re canine) to enter the dog park.
 All ages are welcome to dine.
 Day passes during the week cost $6.50 per dog, and weekend and night passes are $7.50 per dog.
 If you’re in Austin for the week, purchase a five-visit pass for $30.
 Monthly and annual passes are also available.

-Sit for a meal and stay to play at The Doghaus, which lies just outside of St. Louis in Soular, MO.
+Fido will love being sent to the The Doghaus, which lies just outside of St. Louis in Soular.
 Order human food from the Good Bowl menu, including items like Snarles Barkley, a roasted pork sandwich or the Bob Barker, a vegan bowl.
-Fido can sink his teeth into his choice of Purina Beggin’ Strips or a Beneful Prepared Meal.
+Fido can sink his teeth into his choice of a Purina Beggin’ Strip or Beneful Prepared Meal.
 After dinner, your pup can let loose in the off-leash dog park or take a nap in the Tito’s Vodka dog house.
 Check their calendar for events like happy hour specials during St. Louis Cardinals baseball and St. Louis Blues hockey games, and other events like Pup Crawls and Paint Your Pet Nights.

+The Doghaus is located at 1800 S. 10th Street in Soulard, MO.
+Operating hours are Tuesday through Saturday from 10:30 a.m to 1 a.m. and Sunday from 10 a.m. to midnight.
+Dog Park hours are Tuesday through Sunday from 10:30 a.m. to 9 p.m.
 Leashed dogs are welcome to dine on the patio or inside on the second floor for no additional fee.
-Day passes for the dog park are $10 per pup.
-Annual memberships are also available.
+Day passes for the Dog Park are $10 for each pup, and annual memberships are also available.